NVIDIA/DeepLearningExamples/PyTorch/SpeechSynthesis/FastPitch/README.md

 ## Quick Start Guide

 To train your model using mixed or TF32 precision with Tensor Cores or using FP32, perform the following steps using the default parameters of the FastPitch model on the LJSpeech 1.1 dataset.
 For the specifics concerning training and inference, see the [Advanced](#advanced) section.
+Pre-trained FastPitch models are available for download on [NGC](https://ngc.nvidia.com/catalog/models?query=FastPitch&quickFilter=models).

 1. Clone the repository.
    ```bash